DiscoverHow To Fail With Elizabeth Day

 Description

-How To Fail With Elizabeth Day is a podcast that celebrates the things that haven’t gone right.
-Every week, a new interviewee explores what their failures taught them about how to succeed better.
+How To Fail with Elizabeth Day is a podcast that celebrates the things in life that haven’t gone right and what we might learn from them along the way.
+Every week, Elizabeth’s guest explores three failures, and what these failures have taught them about how to grow and succeed, better.

 Reverse